(Bias, Darks, Flats — and when not to use them)

 Flats are essential — they correct errors that stacking and dithering cannot.

 How to do them...
 Put your telescope gently against a white monitor, or place a white LCD panel onto it.
-Keep the same exposure/gain.
-Change the exposure so the histogram is 50%, or exposure is in the middle.
+Keep the same gain.
+Change the exposure so the histogram is 50%.

 Take 20-30 images.